Sensitivity Study of the Tau Lepton Electric Dipole Moment at the Super Tau-Charm Facility: Introduction

-Therefore, the electric dipole moment $d_\tau$ can be obtained from $\mathcal{M}_{\operatorname{Re}}^2$, $\mathcal{M}_{\operatorname{Im}}^2$, and $\mathcal{M}_{\mathrm{SM}}^2$, of which the computation depends on the $\tau$ lepton momenta and spin vectors, which will be further constructed from the momenta of the tau decay products.
+Therefore, the electric dipole moment $d_\tau$ can be obtained from $|\mathcal{M}_{\mathrm{SM}}|^2$ and $|\mathcal{M}_{\operatorname{inter}}|^2$ of which the computation depends on the $\tau$ lepton momenta and spin vectors, which will be further constructed from the momenta of the tau decay products.}

+The $\rho\rho$ mode of $\tau$ pair production, $e^+e^-\rightarrow\tau^+\tau^-\left(\tau^+\rightarrow\pi^+\pi^0\bar{\nu}_\tau,\tau^-\rightarrow\pi^-\pi^0\nu_\tau,\pi^0\rightarrow \gamma\gamma\right)$, is the dominant channel and provides the most promising avenue for probing the intrinsic EDM of the $\tau$ lepton~\cite{Belle2022}.
+Consequently, this study focuses on this process as the signal process.
 By simulating the electron-positron annihilation process, we employ multivariate analysis to optimize selection criteria, filter signal events, and ensure a low background rate.
 We analyze the kinematic properties of the final state particles, compute the momentum and spin of the $\tau$ lepton, and obtain the optimal observables and their relationship with the EDM, facilitating the measurement of the $\tau$ EDM at the STCF.